Key takeaways

 Bottom line

-If you’re reading this, you may not be losing weight as quickly as you’d hoped on semaglutide—but that frustration can fuel your motivation for change.
+If you’re reading this, you may not be losing weight as quickly as you’d hoped on semaglutide.
+The good news is there may be some simple solutions available.
 Keep these key takeaways in mind:

-Achieving a calorie deficit is key to weight loss on semaglutide.
-Semaglutide helps with appetite suppression, but weight loss depends on maintaining a calorie deficit as well.
+A calorie deficit is key to weight loss on semaglutide.
 If you’re not losing weight, you may still be consuming more calories than you burn.

 The quality of your diet matters.
-Swapping processed foods for protein-rich, nutrient-dense options can maximize the effects of semaglutide and support long-term, sustainable weight loss.
+Swapping processed foods for protein-rich, nutrient-dense options can maximize weight loss on semaglutide.

 Exercise can help you keep the weight off and break through plateaus.
-Regular physical activity not only boosts calorie burning but also helps preserve muscle mass, which can keep your metabolism active.
-Even small increases in movement, like walking more, can make a difference.
+Even small increases in movement, like walking more and taking the stairs instead of the elevator, can make a difference over time.

-It is important to take the right dosage of semaglutide and take it consistently.
-Semaglutide follows a titration schedule, and it may take time to reach an effective dose.
+It’s important to take the right dosage of semaglutide and take it consistently.
 Skipping doses can impact weight loss results and lead to side effects, so stay consistent and follow your healthcare provider’s guidance.

 Frequently asked questions (FAQs)